Neuenmarkt-Wirsberg–Bischofsgrün railway: History

 Passenger traffic on the entire line was suspended on 26 May 1974 and goods traffic ended between Goldmühl and Bischofsgrün on 31 May 1986.
-On 31 December 1993 goods traffic east from Lanzendorf was also withdrawn due to a landslide in the Fichtelgebirge.
+On 31 December 1993 goods traffic east from Lanzendorf was also withdrawn due to a landslide in the Fichtel Mountains.
 The section from Schlömen to Lanzendorf was finally closed on 30 June 2006.

 The line today

-Today the line has been dismantled, and trackbed disrupted by the new A 9 motorway.
+Today the line has been dismantled, and trackbed disrupted by the extended A 9 motorway.
 In Bad Berneck the station (50°02′36.15″N 11°39′52.99″E) has been demolished and, on the old station yard the new B 303 road runs.
 East of Bad Berneck the trackbed is being used as a cycle path.
 The station building at the terminus in Bischofsgrün is still standing.